Convert Upper Case to Lower Case Text (and Vice Versa)

-Few things are more annoying than reading text that is ALL IN UPPERCASE, but with the help of text transformation tools, we can instantly convert that obnoxious uppercase text into lowercase (or vice versa, if you really want to…).
+We all know it’s pretty annoying to reading text that is ALL IN UPPERCASE CAPS, but fortunately with the help of text transformation tools, we can instantly convert that obnoxious uppercase text into lowercase caps (or vice versa, if you really want to…).

-For the purpose of this example, we’ll use TextEdit.
-You can either do this with an existing document, or you can just paste a block of text into the app, but we’ll assume you’re working with the entire document, pasted in from an email or otherwise:
+For the purpose of this example, we’ll use TextEdit, the great little text editor app that is bundled with Mac OS X. You can either do this with an existing document, or you can just paste a block of text into the app, but we’ll assume you’re working with the entire document, pasted in from an email or otherwise.

-- With the text still highlighted, right-click anywhere on the text and navigate to “Transformations” then to “Make Lower Case”
+- With the text now highlighted, right-click anywhere on the text, and from the pulldown menus navigate to “Transformations” then to “Make Lower Case”

 The text casing transformation takes place instantly, and the converted text continues to be highlighted after changing casing.
 If you want to go the other route, just select “Make Upper Case” instead.